Nonequilibrium Thermodynamics in Measuring Carbon Footprints: Disentangling Structure and Artifact in Input-Output Accounting

 \ourTitle{Nonequilibrium Thermodynamics in Measuring Carbon Footprints:\\ Disentangling Structure and Artifact in\\ Input-Output Accounting}

 \ourAbstract{Multiregional input-output (MRIO) tables, in conjunction with Leontief analysis, are widely-used to assess the geographical distribution of carbon emissions and the economic activities that cause them.
-We examine Leontief analysis as a model, demonstrating commonalities with modern approaches in information theory and nonequilibrium statistical mechanics.
-Paralleling the physical concept of thermo-majorization, we define the concept of eco-majorization and show it is a sufficient condition to determine the directionality of embodied impact flows.
-Surprisingly, relatively small trade deficits and geographically heterogeneous impacts greatly increase the appearance of eco-majorization, regardless of any further content in the MRIO tables used.
-Our results are bolstered by a statistical analysis of null models of MRIO tables developed by the Global Trade Aggregation Project. }
+Majorization, a tool originating in economics that has found utility in statistical mechanics, can provide insight into how Leontief analysis links disparities in emissions with global income inequality.
+We examine Leontief analysis as a model, drawing out similarities with modern nonequilibrium statistical mechanics.
+Paralleling the physical concept of thermo-majorization, we define the concept of eco-majorization and show it is a sufficient condition to determine the directionality of embodied emission flows.
+Surprisingly, relatively small trade deficits and a geographically heterogeneous emissions-per-dollar ratio greatly increases the appearance of eco-majorization, regardless of any further content in the MRIO tables used.
+Our results are bolstered by a statistical analysis of null models of MRIO tables, based on data provided by the Global Trade Aggregation Project. }